m4gu5/EUCLID/README.md

 Overview
 --------
-EUCLID is a program which helps you to learn Pi and check your progress.
+EUCLID is a program which helps you to learn Pi and check your current learning progress.

 Functions
 ---------